schmide/lastrunt/README.md

  Why a long double will not work.

- Numbers of the order 10^36 require in this case ~2^122 bits.
-A long double provides 2^113 which only provides orders into the 10^34 range.
+ Numbers of the order 10^36 require in this case ~2^122 values.
+A long double provides 2^113, which only produces orders into the 10^34 range.
 So
  ~9 bits underflow.

 # Solution

  Make a chain of floats that shifts data